Scotland Day Tours From Edinburgh

 Lothian conduct all of their single day excursions from the comfort of a luxury motor coach fleet.
 Each vehicle is equipped with quality on board amenities including: air conditioning, reclining seats, footrests, Wi-Fi, USB charging and even a washroom.
 As with Rabbie's, you'll be accompanied on your journey by a passionate English-speaking tour guide.
 All tours depart Charlotte Square in Edinburgh.

-Description - On this day tour you'll be treated to tales of political intrigue and epic battles, each represented by three famous landmarks.
-Spend the morning at Linlithgow Palace, historic seat of Scotland's Stewart monarchs, before continuing onto the site of the Battle of Bannockburn.
-Here you'll find the Battle of Bannockburn 3D Experience, a multimedia visitor attraction bringing medieval Scotland to life.
+Description - On this day tour you'll be treated to tales of political history and industrial heritage, each represented by four famous landmarks.
+Spend the morning at Linlithgow Palace, historic seat of Scotland's Stewart monarchs, before continuing onto the Helix Park outside Falkirk.
+Here you'll find the monumental Kelpie Statues, figures from Celtic mythology which here represent the working animals that fueled Scotland's industrial revolution.

-Finally, hop aboard your coach for a drive up to Stirling, where a mighty hilltop fortress and the iconic Wallace Monument await your visit.
+Finally, hop aboard your coach for a drive up to Stirling, where a stop at mighty hilltop fortress and views of the iconic Wallace Monument await.

 2) Fife & Dundee Tour: